July 25, 2025

 Best for handling disputes or unauthorized transactions

-Here are a few factors you can consider when deciding whether online or offline ACH cancellation would be a better method for your situation:
+Here are some factors to consider when deciding whether online or offline ACH cancellation would be a better method for your scenario:

 • Urgency: Online methods are generally more efficient if you need to cancel an ACH payment immediately

-• Complexity: Consider using offline methods for personalized assistance for complicated situations such as unauthorized transactions or disputes
+• Complexity: Consider using offline methods and personalized assistance for complicated situations, such as unauthorized transactions or disputes

-• Bank policies: Always check your bank's specific policies regarding cancellation methods for ACH payments, as some institutions may have different procedures or requirements
+• Bank policies: Always check your bank's specific policies regarding cancellation methods for ACH payments.
+Some institutions may have different procedures or requirements.

-Whether you choose to stop ACH payments online or offline, you’ll follow the same two-step process described earlier and will need to provide the same information with your request.
+Whether you choose to stop ACH payments online or offline, you’ll follow the same three-step process described earlier and will need to provide the same information with your request.

 Make your ACH payments with Ramp

-ACH payments can be a secure, convenient way for your accounts payable team to pay your company’s vendors, but mistakes happen.
-Knowing how and when you can stop ACH payments as well as which methods to use in what circumstances can make the process go much more smoothly.
+ACH payments are a secure, convenient way for your accounts payable team to pay vendor, but mistakes happen.
+Knowing when and how to stop ACH payments, as well as which methods to use in what circumstances, can make the process go much more smoothly.

 If you automate your AP process with Ramp, you’ll always stay informed about your ACH payment statuses, ensuring fast transactions.
 That’s because Ramp Bill Pay allows you to:

-• Receive error alerts: Automated 2-way and 3-way matching catches errors like overbilling and duplicate invoices and alerts you
+• Receive error alerts: Automated 2-way and 3-way matching catches errors such as overbilling and duplicate invoices

-• Send same-day ACH: You’ll have the option to make same-day ACH payments when time is of the essence
+• Send same-day ACH: You’ll have the option to make same-day ACH transfers when time is of the essence

-• Reduce data entry time: Scan or upload documents including invoices, purchase orders, and vendor onboarding information rather than manually entering them
+• Reduce data entry time: Scan or upload documents like invoices, purchase orders, and vendor onboarding information rather than manually entering them

-• Secure your payments: All ACH payments made through the platform are compliant with NACHA standards
+• Secure your payments: All ACH payments made through Ramp are compliant with Nacha standards

 • Automate approval workflows: You’ll be able to set automated approval chains to prevent the confusion and slowdowns of manual approvals